evl-alex/azure-ai-services/README.md

 - Matplotlib backend issues in headless terminals: The script uses `pyplot` only to save figures; this typically works without a display.
 If you hit backend errors, set `MPLBACKEND=Agg` in your environment.

 ## Notes
-- To use all Azure Vision features (including CAPTION, DENSE_CAPTIONS) select Western Europe as Region in you project.
+- To use all Azure Vision features (i.e. captions) select Northern or Western Europe as Region in you project as some feature are region locked.
-- The script currently requests CAPTION, DENSE_CAPTIONS, TAGS, OBJECTS, and PEOPLE features by defaults.
+- The script currently requests TEXT, CAPTION, DENSE_CAPTIONS, TAGS, OBJECTS, and PEOPLE features by defaults.
 - People boxes are drawn in cyan and saved only when at least one person is detected.